TZstatsADS/fall2019-proj2--sec1-grp1/README.md

 The app can be accessed through this link: https://kaiyanzheng.shinyapps.io/Proj2-sec1-grp1/

+It will take seconds to load the app.
 There are three panels in the app.
 Each panel can perform a very straightforward function.
 Users can interact with the app by choosing the filter condition.
 ![panel1](output/panel1.png)
 ![panel2](output/panel2.png)
 ![panel3](output/panel3.png)